WilsonBillkia/bane/README.md

 * [NodeJS 16](https://nodejs.org/en/blog/release/v16.16.0)
 * [Go 1.21](https://golang.org/dl/)

-Save your node and go installers to the files directory as nodejs.tar.gz and go.tar.gz
+Save your node and go installers to the files directory as nodejs.tar.gz and go.tar.gz.
+You can use the http_get_executables.sh shell script to curl them directly to the files folder of the repo, for transfer to link nodes.

 ## Instructions